UCIDataScienceInitiative/AdvancedRWorkshop/shiny/slides.md

 ## Exercises

 + adding other controls
-  + changing the mean
+  + to change the mean
-  + chaning the standard deviation
+  + to change the standard deviation
 + try switching to a "tabset" layout, with a separate tab for the summary stats (instead of having the summary stats in the same main panel as the graphic)
-+ add a drop-down menu which can change the distribution
++ add a drop-down menu which can change the type distribution

 ---
 ## A few words about how this works